LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_xiaomi.md

 {% endif %}

 {% if device.no_oem_unlock_switch %}
-{% include alerts/tip.html content="It is highly recommended to have the latest official MIUI weekly package installed on the device, before installing a custom recovery." %}
+{% include alerts/tip.html content="It is highly recommended to have the latest official MIUI stable package installed on the device, before installing a custom recovery." %}
 {% endif %}